datalad-handbook/book/docs/intro/executive_summary.rst

 What you really need to know
 ----------------------------

-DataLad is a data management multitool that can assist you during all steps in the evolution of digital objects.
+DataLad is a data management multitool that can assist you in handling the entire life cycle of digital objects.
 It is a command-line tool, free and open source, and available for all major operating systems.

 This document is the 10.000 feet overview of important concepts, commands, and capacities of DataLad.
-Each section briefly highlights one group of functionality or concept and the associated commands, and the upcoming Basics chapters will demonstrate in detail how to use them.
+Each section briefly highlights one type of functionality or concept and the associated commands, and the upcoming Basics chapters will demonstrate in detail how to use them.